paulmooreparks/Xfer/README.md

 ## Okay, But What Is It, Really?

-The XferKit CLI tool (or "xk") is a command-line tool that lets you define workspaces that encapsulate API interactions.
+Basically, the XferKit Command-Line Interface (CLI) tool (or "xk") is a CLI construction kit.
+More specifically, it is a tool that lets you define workspaces that encapsulate API interactions.
 Each workspace contains one or more requests, which are HTTP requests that you can make to an API.
 You can define headers, query parameters, and request bodies for each request, and you can also define blocks of JavaScript code that can be executed before or after the request is made.
 This allows you to automate workflows, configure your environment, and much more.

 ## All Right, But What Does It Do?